GreenGeorge/go-slack/README.md

 ```

 ## API Coverage
 Definitely doesn't cover the whole Slack API.
-Just the parts I need for my normal needs (easy message creation and sending by Slack's [Web API][1]).
+Just the parts I need for my use cases (easy message creation and sending by Slack's [Web API][1]).
 Contributions are most welcome.

 Please note the message struct schema might also be incomplete.
 I've yet to find one list that covers everything.